 u123456789@185.185.185.185's password:

-For security purposes, the password won't be displayed, even as •••••, but data is still inserted.
-Don't worry about not seeing symbols, just insert the password and press Enter
+• For security purposes, the password won't be displayed, even as •••••, but data is still inserted.
+Don't worry about not seeing symbols; insert the password and press Enter

-Password can be copied and pasted with the right-click of a computer mouse.
-In Windows, it inserts the password immediately, in Linux - opens a menu with actions
+• Password can be copied and pasted with the right-click of a computer mouse.
+On Windows, it inserts the password immediately; On Linux – opens a menu with actions

 As soon as you insert the password and press Enter, you will see this text from the next line: